titogithub123/Kickstarter-Fundraising-Success-Analyisis-in-Excel/README.md

 To solve this challenge and to make sense of the large amount of data, specifically, in terms of the information we were looking for, I used statistical calculations (***see image below***) to locate the ranges where prior campaigns in the theatre and plays catagory had found success.
 By knowing what had worked before in the past and equally important, knowing what had ***not*** worked in the past, we could make future suppositions as to what would still work, today with all other things being equal.

 <img width="350" alt="statistics" src="https://user-images.githubusercontent.com/93171738/143509470-4f00b2ec-a524-4772-82da-cf3ce14af9c5.png">

+Having completed the steps above, we were now ready to apply the statistical findings to the filtered and refined theatre/plays campaigns data and drill down to the core factors that would answer the questions (***above***) to the problem we had set out to solve.

+### Results
+dfdfd